lilpinc/Employee-Tracker/README.md

 ## Motivation

-This Employee Tracker demonstrates how you can use inquirer and mysql in the backend to create a dynamic system.
+This Employee Tracker demonstrates how you can use inquirer and mysql in to create a dynamic system.
 By using mysql and inquirer, the information is stored within tables that can be easily utilized and altered based on the users task choice.

 ### Installation